-Sunday is the Superbowl.
-I am still not a big football fan but if you are or you are married to someone who is then you will be happy to know that Frito Pie is a 3 minute dinner.
-You can make it in a casserole OR it would be fun for Superbowl Sunday to get the snack size bags and create Frito Pie high school football stadium style.
-Just open the bag sideways and dump in the chili.
+Frito Pie is a 3 minute dinner.
+You can make it in a casserole OR it would be fun for Super Bowl Sunday or any game day party to get the snack size bags and create Frito Pie high school football stadium style.
+Just open the bag sideways and dump in the chili then add your toppings.

 One more thing.